 Lastly, and the most egregious, is the seams (ding ding ding, third time!
 I’m a weirdo.) on the boy shorts.
 As I mentioned, you don’t immediately see it (unless you read a blog that’s pointed it out to you… no one’s blog in particular) when you grab the figure.
 It’s only after you’ve had a chance to examine it that you see it.
 I may try to add some brown paint to it.
 I’ll see how I feel about it when I go back downstairs and look at it.
 My point is, I shouldn’t have to consider doing that, Mezco.

 This is another tough one for me to give an emphatic “yes” to when thinking someone may actually base how they spend their hard-earned cash on this review.
 What I come down to is, do I regret my purchase?
 No. Will I display him upfront of the display for a while?
 Sure.
 Here’s what I would say… if cash is an issue, I say hold off because I think since he was the mass release, his prices may hold steady when compared to the tiger stripe or the X-force one, similar to how the Red Deadpool is trending.
 If cash isn’t a concern, I’d say you would NOT be wasting your money if you picked him up somewhere.
-You can still get him here:
+As of this writing, you can still get Mezco Wolverine here:

 Here are some more pics to help you make up your mind either way: